 Salt and pepper

-Cube the mozzarella and place into a salad bowl.
+Slice the mozzarella and place into a plate.

-Next, cube the tomatoes and the pepper and add to the bowl too.
+Next, slice the tomatoes and the pepper and add to the plate too.

-Tear the basil up and add with a drizzle of the olive oil and season to taste with salt and pepper and gently mix all the ingredients together.
+Tear the basil up and add with a drizzle of the olive oil and season to taste with salt and pepper and pour over the tomatoes, mozzarella and peppers,

-Place the roasted bread slices on two plates and spoon the salad on top.
+Place the roasted bread slices on two plates and arrange the salad on top, wow ever you like.

 Add more basil leaves and a drizzle of the balsamic vinegar and serve straight away.